buildpacks/spec/buildpack.md

 For each slice, buildpacks MUST specify zero or more path globs such that each path is either:

 - Relative to the root of the app directory without traversing outside of the app directory.
-- Absolute, with `/` assumed to be the app directory.
+- Absolute and contained within the app directory.

 Path globs MUST: